nalinbhardwaj/Vespass/README.md

 Here's a WIP demo of the organs using the iOS and macOS app:

+Another way to put it is that Vespass is currently closer to an [eprint](https://eprint-sanity.com) protocol specification (code is the best spec) than it is to a usable product.

 Help me build the remainder of this motorcycle.
 [Reach out.](https://twitter.com/nibnalin)